School Boards have no right to censor sacred texts

 The Battle River School Division has set a deadline of June 27 for resolving this conflict with Cornerstone Christian Academy.
 Hopefully the parties will reach an agreement that respects true diversity, religious freedom, and parental rights in education.

-Calgary lawyer John Carpay is president of the Justice Centre for Constitutional Freedoms (jccf.ca), which represents Cornerstone Christian Academy in its conflict with the Battle River School District.
+Calgary John Carpay is president of the Justice Centre for Constitutional Freedoms (jccf.ca), which represents Cornerstone Christian Academy in its conflict with the Battle River School District.

 Share this: